jay7600727554/Unbeatable_TicTacToe/README.md

 # Unbeatable_TicTacToe
 Tic Tac Toe that can not lose.

 Minimax algorithm is used.
+Console base application.
+Written in C++.

 *Made for windows only (uses some windows specific library)